ChenMatsu/JavaScript-DataStructure-Algorithm/README.md

   - Variable assignments are constant
   - Accessing elements in array or object is constant
   - Complexity is the length of the loop times the compleixty inside of the loop

+---
+- Space Complexity(Auxiliary Space Complexity): Use BigO to analyze how much additional memory needed to allocate in order to run
+  - Most Primitives (Boolean, Numbers, undefined, null) are all constant space
+  - Strings require O(n) space
+  - Reference types are generally O(n)

+- Logarithms: a logarithm is the inverse of exponentiation
+  - log_2(8) = 3 <=> 2^3 = 8
+  - log_2(value) = exponent <=> 2^exponent = value

+- Logarithms in Time Complexity
+  - Certain Searching Algorithm
+  - Effcient Sorting Algorithm
+  - Recursions